lilyinstarlight/python-ardrone/README.md

 python-ardrone
 ==============

-python-ardrone is a library to control the Parrot AR.Drone 2.0 over a network.
+python-ardrone is a Python library for controlling the Parrot AR.Drone 2.0 over a network.

 Usage